Last updated on

 For topics that you are already reasonably comfortable with, I think it’s best to skip the lectures and instead invest in studying the exercises and labs, especially the ones you found hard.
 A good way to train is to ask yourself how you may have written better code: revisit your old exercise and labs solutions with what you know now, and think of what may have been done differently.
 If there were parts you remember finding very hard, redo those.

-In addition: know your tools.
-All of you have experienced that advanced tools like the IDE (vscode / Metals) and worksheets can be brittle: we won’t be able to help you on the day of the exam if they crash, and it shouldn’t matter to you.
+In addition: make sure to know your tools.
+All of you have experienced that advanced tools like the IDE (VScode / Metals) and worksheets can be brittle: we won’t be able to help you on the day of the exam if they crash, and it shouldn’t matter to you.
 You must be able to fix these issues yourself, and to work with only SBT if needed.
+“Metals/VSCode didn’t work” will not be a valid reason to get your grade re-evaluated.
+Familiarize yourself with the troubleshooting guide and the computer-exam logistics now, if you haven’t yet.

 Beyond these, you could consider reading the scaffold code that we provided in labs (for example the implementation of the webapp library!), doing practice problems on engineering interview websites, exploring some of the many suggested unguided callbacks, and even extending your own webapp!